How to Land Your First Consulting Client

 - What’s different about your firm, its services, results, or approach?

 - What quantifiable benefits and results can your client expect?

 If you can’t articulate the answers in a minute or less, keep working.
 You may only have that one minute to make a first impression on a client, so make it count.

-And Someone to Say It To
+Have Someone to Say It To

 The market has no shortage of prospective clients, but truly profitable projects can be few and far between.
 If you want to work for the most profitable clients, you’ll have to compete for and grab their attention.
 And for that, you must have a marketing plan.
 A real one.

 Many veteran consultants haven’t looked at their marketing plans since they were first created.
 As a result, they drift from project to project, getting by on meager profit margins.
 Guerrilla consultants, however, leave the low-profit projects for others and focus on attracting and keeping the clients that give them the opportunity for financial and professional growth.

 Guerrillas begin that process by creating a one-page marketing plan that lays out how to get and hold onto profitable clients.
 Forget the reams of fancy charts, detailed analyses, and bullet-proof competitive intelligence.
 You can draft your first marketing plan in seven sentences:

 - Sentence one explains the purpose of your marketing.